hashicorp/terraform-cdk/website/docs/cdktf/concepts/aspects.html.md

 Aspects.of(myStack).add(new TagsAddingAspect({ createdBy: "cdktf" }));
 ```

-## Using Aspects to validate resources

-In this example we write an Aspect that validates if all S3 Buckets start with an allowed prefix
+You can also use aspects for validation.
+The TypeScript example below defines an aspect that checks whether all S3 Buckets start with the correct prefix.

 ```ts
 import { Aspects, IAspect, Annotations } from "cdktf";